PureLmnz/Cloud-Admin-Proj/README.md

 - 👋 Hi, I’m @PureLmnz 🍋📈😁

-- 👀 I’m interested in scaling my front end web development skills and continuing to live a life i am passionate about.
+- 👀 I’m interested in scaling my front end web development skills into a full stack / blockchain focused skillset While continuing to lead a lifestype I am passionate about.
-- 🌱 I’m currently learning ...
-Front end development (html, css js, bootstrap , react solidity )before scaling fullstack and blockchain dev
+- 🌱 I’m currently expanding my skills within .
+Front end development (html, css js, bootstrap , react, solidity ) before scaling into solidity, amongst other programming languages and frameworks that I feel Could be useful in my career.
 - 💞️ I’m looking to collaborate on essentially any project or task that could advance my skillset and knowledge, that i can ultimately grow my
 - programming skills daily!
 - 📫 i can be reached via PureLmnz@Gmail.com